RevenueCat/docs/docs/getting-started/entitlements/android-products.md

 ### Add non-consumable products

-If you want your users to be able to purchase a certain In-App product only once (for example, a lifetime purchase), you need to configure the product as a non-consumable when creating it in the RC dashboard.
+If you want your customers to be able to purchase a certain In-App product only once (for example, a lifetime purchase), you need to configure the product as a non-consumable when creating it in the RC dashboard.

 ![](/images/non-consumable-android-support.png "non-consumable-android-support.png")

 If you don't configure it as a non-consumable, we will automatically `consume` the purchase and Google will allow the customer to purchase it again.
-The purchase will still be registered in that user's `CustomerInfo`.
+The purchase will still be registered in that customer's `CustomerInfo`.

 You can also edit existing or imported consumable products to make them non-consumable.